MuxZeroNet/zerolib/docs/reference/protocol.packets.rst

 ``zerolib.protocol`` - Full list of packets
 ===========================================

-BitTorrent packets are symmetrical.
-Messages sent in both directions look the same.
-There is no request or response.
-The reason behind this choice is to avoid using a sequence number, even when packets may be lost, duplicated or not be received in order.

 Unlike BitTorrent, not all ZeroNet packets are symmetrical.
-To fully interpret an asymmetrical response packet, a computer program has to refer to its previous request packets.
-This design decision makes every implementation rely on a state machine.
 This page lists all documented ZeroNet packets in two categories.

 Symmetrical Packets
 -------------------